NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 Use <https://twitchapps.com/tmi> to get your oauth from Twitch.

-> We recommend using your main Twitch BOT account for this, but if you do not have a Twitch Bot account just use your Main Twitch Account.
+> We recommend using your Twitch BOT account for this, but if you do not have a Twitch Bot account just use your Main Twitch Account.

 The `config.json` file holds all the user configurations.